AmbientLighter/rpn-fas/README.md

-Parser for open government data at http://rnp.fas.gov.ru/
+# Parser for open government data at http://rnp.fas.gov.ru/

+Please note that this parser is outdated as it doesn't support new design of rnp.fas.gov.ru.

 Parsed data available at scraped_items.csv
 Parsed at 26.08.2010 (now it's changed)